eclipse-edc/Connector/docs/developer/decision-records/2022-02-07-tracing/README.md

 Distributed tracing is an essential observability pillar to correlate requests as they propagate through distributed cloud environments and services.
 EDC as a framework needs to support distributed tracing in any possible constellation where it might come to use.

-The OpenTelemetry Collector is a vendor-agnostic proxy that can receive, process, and export telemetry data to most common monitor backends, making it a very compelling option for EDC.
+OpenTelemetry provides a vendor-agnostic solution that can be configured to send telemetry data to the backend(s) of choice, including a variety of popular open-source projects.
+OpenTelemetry instrumentation with Java uses a Java agent that dynamically injects bytecode to capture telemetry from many popular libraries and frameworks automatically.
+It can be used to capture telemetry data at the “edges” of an app or service, such as inbound requests, outbound HTTP calls, database calls, and so on.
+This makes it a very compelling option for EDC.

 ## Span naming